-Family and personal relationships can have an effect on illness and on how well a person will feel as he or she lives with a chronic digestive disorder.
+Family and personal relationships can have an effect on illness and on how well a person will feel as he or she lives with chronic digestive disorders.
 These interactions have been described by family medicine experts.

 Relationship factors, which are particularly relevant